!Header Buttons Right Side

 Water

-Dehydration is a common issue with aging furballs.
-Make sure your little buddy always has fresh water.
-Their water bowl or bottle should be in a spot that is very easy for them to reach without climbing or standing.
+Dehydration is a common issue when caring for a senior guinea pig.
+Ensure your furry friend always has access to fresh water.
+Place their water bowl or bottle in a location that’s easy for them to reach without needing to climb or stand.

 Grooming